-- Bac Out.
-Spray a little Bac Out on your dirty diapers before throwing them in your pail or wet bag and let it sit until laundry day
+- Bac-Out – Spray a little Bac-Out on your dirty diapers before throwing them in your pail or wet bag and let them sit until laundry day

-- Enzymes.
-I know, I know.
-Most manufacturers and retailers say no to laundry detergents with enzymes but Tide is now widely accepted as a great cloth diaper detergent.
+- Enzymes – Some manufacturers and retailers say no to laundry detergents with enzymes but Tide is now widely accepted as a great cloth diaper detergent.
 I use Tide Ultra powder and have very little staining, and what I do have is pretty light.
 Enzymes “eat away” at stains by breaking down proteins

 - Oxygen bleach.
 Every once in a while I add a small scoop of OxiClean or BioKleen oxygen bleach to my diaper load

-- Buncha Farmer’s Stain Stick or Grandma’s Spot Remover – these are natural, cloth safe stain removers.
-Buncha Farmers is a stick and Grandma’s is a liquid.
+- Natural Stain Remover – Buncha Farmers Stain Stick and Grandma’s Spot Remover spray are natural, cloth diaper-safe stain removers.
 Apply them as a pre-treater for removing stains.